THE SACRIFICE FOR SIN

 Since we have sinned, we “shall surely die” – that was the sentence of God on Adam and Eve.
 But rarely do we feel the full horror of sin, its full consequences.
 So God causes another, innocent victim to die in our place in order to elicit our shame, our horror, our pity and our compunction…

 A second reason why God may have introduced animal sacrifices was to divert the Jews from the pagan custom of sacrificing, not only animals, but even human beings, to their false gods.
 David speaks of the sacrifices of children that the Jews made to Baal-phegor during the exodus from Egypt and in Canaan (Psalm 105.28, 35-36).
-And in Judges 11 we read the tragic story of how Jephtha sacrificed his daughter in fulfilment of a vow made to God – but inspired by the devil, according to St. John Chrysostom.[3]The Law and the Prophets are full of admonitions to the Jews not to sacrifice their sons and daughters to Baal or Moloch: “Do not give your children to the service of Moloch, and do not dishonour the name of your God.
+And in Judges 11 we read the tragic story of how Jephtha sacrificed his daughter in fulfilment of a vow made to God – but inspired by the devil, according to St. John Chrysostom.
+[3] The Law and the Prophets are full of admonitions to the Jews not to sacrifice their sons and daughters to Baal or Moloch: “Do not give your children to the service of Moloch, and do not dishonour the name of your God.
 I am the Lord… And the Lord said to Moses: tell the sons of Israel: whoever of the sons of Israel or of the proselytes who live among the Israelites shall give of his children to Moloch, let him be put to death” (Leviticus 18.21, 20.1).
 The Prophet Micah sums up the sinfulness of all such sacrifices, saying: “How shall I reach the Lord, and lay hold of my God most high?
 Shall I reach Him by whole-burnt-offerings, by calves of a year old?
 Will the Lord accept thousands of rams, or ten thousands of fat goats?
 Should I give my first-born for the sin of my soul?
 Has it not been told you, O man, what is good?
 Or what does the Lord require of you except to do justice, and love mercy, and be ready to walk with the Lord your God?”
 (Micah 6.6-8).
 And again the Lord says through Ezekiel: “You took of your sons and daughters, whom you bore, and sacrificed them to be destroyed.
 You went a-whoring as if it were a little thing, and slew your children, and gave them up in expiatory offerings.
 This is beyond all your fornication…” (Ezekiel 16.20-22).
-Since these sacrifices were offered to demons – for “all the gods of the pagans are demons” (Psalm 95.5) – they counted as worse sins than all their previous spiritual fornication: they counted as apostasy from the Lord God of Israel.
+Since these sacrifices were offered to demons – for “all the gods of the pagans are demons” (Psalm 95.5) – they counted as worse sins than all their previous spiritual fornication: they were apostasy from the Lord God of Israel.

-But by allowing the Jews to sacrifice, not their own children, but animals, and not on the altars of the demons, but in the temple at Jerusalem, God gradually weaned them from this vice.
-Thus St. John Chrysostom, commenting on Isaiah 1.2, writes that the Lord instituted animal sacrifices “out of condescension to our weakness.
+But by allowing the Jews to sacrifice, not children, but animals, and not on the altars of the demons, but in the temple at Jerusalem, God weaned them from this vice.
+St. John Chrysostom, commenting on Isaiah 1.2, writes that the Lord instituted animal sacrifices “out of condescension to our weakness.
 God acted exactly like a doctor, who, seeing that a person sick with a fever is self-willed and impatient, and wants to drink a lot of cold water, and threatens that if they do not give it him he will put a halter around his neck, or cast himself over a precipice, in order to avert the greater evil, allows the lesser, only so as to divert the sick man from a violent death… [However,] having allowed them to offer sacrifices, He allowed them to do this in no other place than Jerusalem.
 Then, when they had offered sacrifices for some time, He destroyed this city so as… to distract them, albeit against their will, from this matter.
 If He had said: stop it, they would not easily have agreed to abandon their passion for sacrifices.
 But now, from the sheer necessity of their being (outside Jerusalem), He drew them away from this passion…”[4]

-Nevertheless, at the root of this horrific sin of child-sacrifice lay a true thought, albeit one perverted by diabolic cunning.
+Nevertheless, at the root of this horrific sin of child-sacrifice lay a true thought, albeit one perverted by diabolical cunning.
 For, as Butkevich writes, “the belief that only the death of the most innocent human being is a true sacrifice reconciling man with God runs like a red thread through all the pages of the Old Testament Divine Revelation.
 Only the blood of a perfect righteous man, according to the teaching of the Word of God, could wash away the impurity of Adam’s fall into sin from man.
 Paganism wrapped this idea in the crude form of offering infants at the breast, who had as yet no personal sins, in sacrifice to God.
 Paganism found nobody on earth more innocent, pure and sinless than infants at the breast.
 This crude form was rejected by the boundless compassion of God, but the idea itself, as the sentence of eternal and absolute Justice, was retained.
 It lies already at the base of the Old Testament law on the consecration to God of all the first-born.
 This law was given by God even before the exodus of the Jews from Egypt.
 ‘And the Lord said to Moses: sanctify to Me every first-born that opens the womb from among the sons of Israel’ (Exodus 13.1, 2).
 And this law was repeated more than once: compare Exodus 22.29, Numbers 3.13 and 8.17.
 But what does to sanctify somebody to God mean?
 First of all (according to the explanation of Moses himself), it means to slaughter the one who is sanctified and offer him in sacrifice; and then already in a figurative sense ‘to give him to the Lord for all the days of his life to serve the Lord’ (I Kings 1.28).
 God Himself announced through Moses to the Jewish people: ‘Every dedicated thing which a man shall dedicate to the Lord of all that he has, whether man or beast, or of the field of his possession, he shall not sell it, nor redeem it: every devoted thing shall be most holy to the Lord.
 And whatever shall be dedicated of men, shall not be ransomed, but shall surely be put to death.”
-(Leviticus 27.28, 29).”[5]
+(Leviticus 27.28, 29).”
+[5]

 And yet there was an exception to the rule that that which was dedicated to the Lord could not be ransomed.
 As Butkevich writes: “Immediately after declaring the law on the dedication of the first-born, the Lord commands the Jewish people through Moses not to offer their first-born in sacrifice, but to ransom them.
 This is what Moses told his people on this score: ‘Redeem every first-born of man.
 And when your son will ask you, saying, What is this?, then you will say to him: with a strong hand the Lord brought us out of Egypt, out of the house of slavery.
 For when Pharaoh was stubborn and would not let us go, the Lord killed all the first-born in the land of Egypt, from the first-born of man to the first-born of beast.
 Therefore do I sacrifice to the Lord everything that opens the womb of the male sex, and every firstborn from my sons I redeem’ (Exodus 13.13-15).
 The Lord repeated His command through Moses a little later: ‘Redeem all the first-born of your sons’ (Exodus 34.20).
 At first the Jewish first-born to a significant extent were substituted by the Levites, who were separated exclusively for the service of God (cf. Numbers 3.45).
-Then they were ransomed with money: five shekels per person.[6]But above all, and exclusively later on, [they were ransomed] by sacrificial animals.
+Then they were ransomed with money: five shekels per person.
+[6] But above all, and exclusively later on, [they were ransomed] by sacrificial animals.
 Prosperous and rich people had to offer for their son a one-year lamb for a whole-burnt-offering and a young dove or pigeon as a sin offering; while poor people who did not have enough to acquire a lamb had to offer two pigeons or two young doves, one for a whole-burnt-offering and the other for a sin offering (cf. Leviticus 12.6-8).
 In this way we already see clearly here that the Old Testament Jewish blood sacrifices took the place of the sacrifice of people themselves…”[7]

 The Sacrifice of the First-Born